m00zh33/golang_c2/README.md

 # Boilerplate C2 written in Go for red teams
 This is an attempt to create a sample C2 server in Go.
 This repo includes Go code for the server and python 3 code for the sample of an agent.
 The idea behind this project is to provide sort of a boilerplate template that red teams can customize for their own beacons.

-**Disclaimer: This project should be used for authorized testing or educational purposes only.**
+:warning: **Disclaimer: This project should be used for authorized testing or educational purposes only.**

 ![C2 Demo](/docs/c2_demo.gif)
 ![C2 Agent Demo](/docs/c2_agent_demo.gif)